junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Abomination," Castiel answers smoothly, not caring enough to use the demon's name.
 "Where is the Righteous Man?"

-Jimmy focuses so much at the scene before him, that he temporarily forgets about the pained and wounded body.
+Jimmy focuses so much on the scene before him, that he temporarily forgets about the pained and wounded body.
 The demon named Azazel looks completely different from the other shapeless smoke-looking demons they have encountered before -- just looking at his face, Azazel can almost pass as a human, if not counting his creepy yellow eyes, which makes the view a hundred times worse.
 Those eyes almost look as if they are looking right past the eyes of Castiel, the eyes of his body, seeing through the fake TV screen and staring into Jimmy's consciousness, as if Azazel knows full well that he's in there.
 Jimmy drags himself behind the sofa, trying vainly to find some protection from the demon's eyes.
 The room feels colder and darker than earlier.

-*Castiel,* Jimmy thinks, not sure if it's a desperate wish or prayer, and he finds himself wordless of what to say.
+*Castiel,* Jimmy thinks, not sure if it's a desperate wish or prayer, and he finds himself wordless about what to say.
 He rushes a thought, *Please be safe.*

 Castiel doesn't show any sign of hearing his thoughts.
 He takes a step forward, closing the distance.

 The demon is in a body about the same height as his.

 Azazel grins wider, all the uneven and pointy teeth at the back of his mouth glinting dangerously.
 "My, my, where's the manner?
 It's been a thousand years since we see any angel down here.
 Thought you'd fancy a tea -- did we not work together all those past months to handle the seals?
-Or is it above your paygrade, and you're merely an errand boy?"
+Or is it above your pay grade, and you're merely an errand boy?"

 Castiel raises the blade in his hand, the view brightening a few degrees, lighting up the darkness around them with an illumination coming from his own body.
 Jimmy can see black and red blood streaming down from his own arms, dripping along the blade, falling back into the darkness.